-What is the solar potential in your region?
-Here are 2 maps of France of average sunshine reflecting the energy potential of solar.
+What is the solar potential of your region?
+Here are 2 maps of France showing average sunshine reflecting the energy potential of solar energy.

 Keywords: solar energies, photovoltaic, thermal, water heater, potential, France, region, kwh / year m2, m².